ULHPC/tutorials/parallel/mpi/OSU_MicroBenchmarks/README.md

 (access)$ cd ~/tutorials/OSU-MicroBenchmarks
 # create a symbolic link to the top reference material
 (access)$ ln -s ~/git/github.com/ULHPC/tutorials/parallel/mpi/OSU_MicroBenchmarks ref.d  # Symlink to the reference tutorial
-# creat other convenient symlinks
+# create other convenient symlinks
 (access)$ ln -s ref.d/Makefile .     # symlink to the root Makefile - DO NOT forget the trailing '.'
 (access)$ ln -s ref.d/scripts  .     # symlinkls to launcher/build scripts - DO NOT forget the trailing '.'
 ```